LearnBoost/websocket.io/doc/wsio.md

   * `path` {String}
   * `clientTracking` {Boolean}

 Initializes the server.
 If `path` is set, the server listens only on this path.
 By default, it listens for `upgrade` events on any path. `clientTracking` enables client tracking (`Server.clients`).
-Defaults is `true`.
+Defaults to `false`.

 ### server.handleUpgrade(req, socket, head)